 Theme

-Radial line from the Sun to each body, indicating its current direction.
+Radius vector — the radial line from the Sun to each body, indicating its current direction.

 Orbits